spessasus/sf2-rmidi-specification/README.md

     - `INFO` ASCII string
     - [Inner chunks described here](#info-chunk)
   - `RIFF` chunk: Complete soundfont binary.
+  It is optional.
     The first four bytes of this chunk should be `sfbk`, indicating a soundfont2 binary.
   [SoundFont3 format](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) is allowed.
+  Note that for legacy files, it may instead be a DLS file.

 ### Example file
 - `RIFF` chunk